thevpc/nuts/core/nuts-runtime/src/main/java/net/thevpc/nuts/runtime/bundles/README.md

 bundles are statically included libraries as part of nuts-runtime.

-nuts-runtime must have null to minimum dependencies and as such is should whenever possible use statically linked libraries.
+nuts-runtime must have null to minimum dependencies and as such it should whenever possible use statically linked libraries.
-In java the only way to do statically linked libraries is to copy the library and prefix it with nuts package (net.thevpc.nuts).
+In java the only way to do statically linked "private" libraries is to copy the library and prefix them with nuts package (net.thevpc.nuts).
+The Java SDK did the same with xml libs and so on.

 This package contains these statically libraries.
 Some of these libraries have been created for nuts itself (like ntalk and nanodb) and they are willing to be exported as a standalone library while